Ricardicus/ric-script/README.md

 testFunc(14,12, 15)

-# System call
+# System call via variable
+syscall = "echo 'hello from the shell via variable, the variable a has the value: " + a + "'"
+$ syscall

+# system call directly, not via variable
-$ "echo 'hello, the variable a has the value: " + a + "'"
+$ "echo 'hello from the shell directly, the variable a has the value: " + a + "'"

 a = 0
 . [ a < 4 ] {